GSA Ascend (Pool 1): What does it take to win?

 Attachment 4: Ascend BPA Pricing Template must be submitted for this volume.

-There is also a pricing scenario for IaaS/PaaS services which must be priced.
-With this section a narrative response must be provided as to how the offeror will meet the requirements of the scenario.
+Additionally, there is a scenario for IaaS/PaaS services which must be priced.
+With this section a narrative response must be provided to show how the offeror will meet the requirements of the scenario.
 All prices provided in the template should be based on prices contained in the price quote/catalog provided in Volume 1 and must be at or lower than the prices provided.

 GSA Ascend is a new requirement.
 The Cloud SIN currently generates $850M annually in revenue annually but does not require the level of technical compliance that these Draft RFPs currently require.
 The demand at the customer level for this level of strict compliance has not previously been seen.
 If there is a mandate for DoD, Intelligence, and other agencies to meet the levels of compliance outlined, this could be a very lucrative contract.

-Per the Pool 1 industry day, the draft RFPs will change slightly.
-Cybersecurity Reporting is no longer required at the contract level and self-attestation will be employed for FedRAMP compliance.
+Based on information provided during the Pool 1 industry day, the draft RFPs will change slightly.
+Cybersecurity reporting is no longer required at the contract level and self-attestation will be employed for FedRAMP compliance.
 Some requirements will move to the Task Order level such as clearances and credentials, but we will need to see a final RFP to determine exactly what those are.

 As potential offerors will note in the draft RFP, the PWS areas are extensive with many detailed requirements.
 While the final RFP will ultimately dictate the level of detail to be covered in the 100-page technical response, offerors can be assured that some requirements will be emphasized including, but not limited to, the following:

-• Cybersecurity is one of the most important objectives of the Ascend BPA and is based on meeting the comprehensive cybersecurity and compliance requirements cited in the SOW.
+- Cybersecurity is one of the most important objectives of the Ascend BPA and is based on meeting the comprehensive cybersecurity and compliance requirements cited in the PWS.

 Written by Joe Salgado.
 Connect with Joe on LinkedIn!